 - Be aware of your surroundings at all times.
 Keep an eye out for parked cars, potholes, and other cyclists.

 - Follow the rules of the road.
 Cycling is a form of transportation, so it’s essential to follow the same rules as drivers.
 This means obeying traffic signals and stopping at stop signs.
 It’s necessary to be familiar with the local laws.

 - Wear a helmet.
 This one is a no-brainer-always wear a helmet when cycling, even if you’re only going for a short ride.
 The League of American Bicyclists estimates an average of 3 bike fatalities per 10,000 bikers in America with safety issues.

 - Be visible.
-Ensure that you’re wearing bright colors and reflective gear when cycling at night or in low-light conditions to make it easy for drivers to see you.
+Ensure you wear bright colors and reflective gear when cycling at night or in low-light conditions to make it easy for drivers to see you.

 - Plan your route.
 Before you start cycling, it’s important to plan your route.
-This will help you avoid busy streets and know what to expect along the way.
+This will help you avoid busy streets and know what to expect.

 - Bring water and snacks.
 When cycling long distances, it’s important to stay hydrated and fueled up.

 - Have fun!
-Biking is a great way to get some exercise and see the city from a new perspective.
+Biking is a great way to exercise and see the city from a new perspective.
 Enjoy it!

 Which city is known as the cycle city of the world?